findy-network/findy-network.github.io/content/en/blog/github-swiss-knife-3/index.md

 Using Dependabot requires a comprehensive enough automated test set.
 The one who merges the PR needs to confirm that the change will not cause regression.
 Manual testing is required if the CI is missing the automated tests for the changes.
-In that case, we lose the benefit of using the bot for automated PR creation, and it might even be more laborious to update the dependencies one by one.
+If one needs manual testing, the benefit of using the bot for automated PR creation is lost, and it might even be more laborious to update the dependencies one by one.

 In our project, we used the principle of testing all the crucial functionality with